Contractors, Builders, and Engineers, Liable for Defective Home Construction in Broad Array of Product Liability Claims

 • Skin redness/rashes

 Building a new home is a tremendous financial commitment, and every homeowner deserves a competent and honest builder and developer.
 Discovering defective work and disputing defects can be very stressful, particularly when filing claims on contracts and warranties.
-For this reason, it is wise to contact an experienced attorney to assist homeowners in identifying and assessing the problems, developing a plan to remedy the home defects, and to protect your home investment.
+For this reason, it is wise to contact an experienced attorney to assist homeowners in identifying and assessing the problems, developing a plan to remedy a defective home, and to protect your home investment.

-If your home has recently been found defective, and have questions about the legal remedies available to receive fair compensation for repair costs, contact The Lyon Firm (800) 513-2403.
-You will speak directly with Mr. Lyon, and he will help you answer these critical questions.
+If your home has recently been found defective, and have questions about the legal remedies available to receive fair compensation for repair costs in Ohio, contact The Lyon Firm (800) 513-2403.
+You will speak directly with Mr. Lyon, and he will help you answer critical questions regarding a defective home.